BY PATRICK SHEPPARD

 During my time with the Beat the News team, I also learnt about Angular after completing the prototype.
 Once I had completed the tutorial, the team got me working with them on the Discovery tool.
 Since I come from a design background, Grant suggested that I do a full user experience review to give the team an idea of how the app would be received.
 After going over everything and documenting any issues I picked up, I encouraged Grant to do a full UI refresh of the tool to improve the overall usability and look.

 Meanwhile, I was completing some UI tasks and learning about the development process utilised by the team.
 This experience was highly valuable, with the rest of the team offering me support.
 Essentially, I was upskilled by a set of talented software engineers while getting to work on a whole section of the Angular application.
-This gave me a real sense of being a part of Beat the News and I couldn’t ask for a better way to get experience in this industry.
+This gave me a real sense of being a part of Beat the News and I couldn’t have asked for a better way to gain experience in this industry.

 I am very grateful to have been given such a fantastic opportunity to start my career while working with many brilliant minds and passionate people.
 This internship has given me a great deal and it is an excellent program to undertake straight out of university.
 Learning about different areas of data science, software engineering, user interfaces, and more has ultimately set me up as a professional graduate.